-- This Policy applies to any person with a disability who uses or seeks to use our services, including: students, barristers, people reporting information, contractors, applicants, suppliers and people contacting us on behalf of an individual from these groups (as appropriate). - 4.
-This Policy does not apply to BSB staff or people with disabilities who are preparing to sit the Bar Course Aptitude Test (BCAT).
-We have a separate internal policy for staff and a distinct policy for individuals requesting reasonable adjustments when taking the BCAT.
+3. This Policy applies to any person with a disability who uses or seeks to use our services, including: students, barristers, people reporting information, contractors, applicants, suppliers and people contacting us on behalf of an individual from these groups (as appropriate).

+4. This Policy does not apply to BSB staff.
+We have a separate internal policy for staff.